The robots are coming. And boy are we screwed!

 The phenomenon as a whole almost always has to have some impact on culture irrespective of the period.
 Some see this as a bad thing, claiming that the interaction and diffusion of cultures might lead to the dilution of the inferior culture; the culture that got the raw end of the deal and had to do most of the assimilating.

-Another camp sees this as being a good thing, claiming that the interaction of cultures is important and can propel both cultures or lead to the birth of something new.
+Another camp sees this as being a good thing, claiming that the interaction of cultures is important and can propel both cultures, even leading to the birth of something new.
 A language, a musical instrument.
 Whatever tickles your brain.

 A Spanish Missionary Walks Into A Japanese Bar